Paul Gross: Career

 From September 16, 2011, he appeared in a production of Noël Coward's Private Lives in Toronto co-starring Kim Cattrall (the production ended October 30, 2011); the production moved to Broadway where it opened November 6, and closed on December 31, 2011.
 That year, he also produced a feature film with Akshay Kumar called Breakaway starring Camilla Belle and Vinay Virmani.

-Between 2011 and 2014, he appeared in 9 episodes as Kevin Crocker on Republic of Doyle.
+Between 2011 and 2014, he appeared in nine episodes as Kevin Crocker on Republic of Doyle.

 More recently, Gross completed work on the contemporary war drama Hyena Road, released on October 9, 2015.

-According to the Stratford Festival of Canada web site (www.stratfordfestival.ca), Gross will be starring in the title role of King Lear during the 2023 season.
+Gross starred in the title role of King Lear during the 2023 season of the Stratford Festival.

 Due South

 His role as upright Royal Canadian Mounted Police officer Benton Fraser in the Due South television series (1994–1999) brought him increased recognition.
 Like fellow actor David Marciano, he didn't want to do the show at first, and creator Paul Haggis didn't even know if he wanted Gross for the role, but following a meeting, he was cast as Constable Benton Fraser.

 When Due South was revived for the third season, Gross returned in the role of Benton Fraser.
 He also took on duties as executive producer and writer.
 He earned an estimated salary of $2–3 million per season, and at the time was the highest-paid performer in Canadian television history.
 He wrote several episodes of the last season of the series.
 His favourite episodes include "Gift of the Wheelman" and "All the Queen's Horses" and his episodes "Mountie on the Bounty" and "Call of the Wild" are of a similar style.